 Now let's get into the heart of your Alaskan exploration...
 There are four symbolic cities that you may not want to miss; Juneau, Anchorage, Ketchikan and Skagway.
 Juneau is the perfect destination for whale watching as the waters near the state's capital are an important summer feeding area for humpback whales.
 Juneau is also the ideal location to treat your tastes buds as one of the local specialties is Sockeye salmon.
 You won't be able to resist the flavours of fresh salmon cooked on an open alder-wooden fire and lathered with a very special sauce.
 Anchorage is the place to go if you want to see fascinating wildlife.
 Visit the Alaska Wildlife Conservation Center, a 200-acre refuge and non profit organization which mission is to protect endangered species such as the wood bison.
 Is there a more satisfying way to learn about the local wildlife than by helping protect it?
 Elk, lynx, bald eagles and reindeer await.
 Ketchikan, the "First City" of Alaska will help you learn more about the Native Alaskan nations.
 After walking along the city's Creek Street, a unique boardwalk built above the sea, you may want to delve into the rich indigenous culture at Saxman Village.
 Indigenous woodwork art will have no more secrets for you.
 Last but not least, step back in time in Skagway, the primary getaway to the legendary gold fields.
 Retracing the Klondike Gold Rush onboard a vintage train that takes you along majestic mountains, breathtaking deep gorges, mirroring lakes and cascading waterfalls in an experience not be missed.

-There you go, now you are all ready to live an exceptional adventure, all you need to do is choose your preferred exploration of Alaska below and contact our Cruise Specialists!
+There you go, now you are all ready to live an exceptional adventure, all you need to do is choose your preferred exploration of Alaska below and contact one of our Cruise Specialists!